Ethics and Professionalism (PGY1s)

 Grand Rounds

-Each CMH discipline (Internal Medicine, Family Medicine, Psychiatry, Orthopedics and General Surgery) alternates presenting key topics related to patients cared for by a multispecialty audience.
+A resident from each Community Memorial discipline (Internal Medicine, Family Medicine, Psychiatry, Orthopaedics, and General Surgery) alternates presenting key topics related to patients cared for by a multispecialty audience.

 Journal Club

-Resident led sessions facilitated by faculty on specific musculoskeletal topics focused on teaching residents how to interpret and critique the medical literature.
+Residents lead sessions facilitated by faculty on specific musculoskeletal topics as well as diversity and the effect of social determinants of health on care.
+Sessions are focused on teaching residents how to interpret and critique the medical literature.

 Morbidity and Mortality